 You don't need to leave the farm to stretch your legs and take the dog out for a bit of exercise.
 Here are a few routes around the edges of our fields which you can do straight from your pitch or pod, and still be back in time for breakfast!

-If you have an hour to spare, this is not only a pleasant walk with lovely views, but you also get the reward of a visit to the recently-opened Lawn Farm Shop, which has a great selection of locally sourced meats, dairy produce, fresh vegetables, local bread, cakes and home-cooked food, much of which is organic.
+If you have an hour to spare, this is not only a pleasant walk with lovely views, but you also get the reward of a visit to the Lawn Farm Shop, which has a great selection of locally sourced meats, dairy produce, fresh vegetables, local bread, cakes and home-cooked food, much of which is organic. with new owners, the shop is now closed on Mondays Tuesdays and Wednesdays.
 Half of the walk is on paths on Totteridge Farm land, and having crossed the B3087 at Little Salisbury, you follow the Lawn Farm track to the farm buildings and shop.
 See also Caroline's Cafe Trail for more details.
 A good yomp at any time of day, after which you can pig out on your purchases, or cook up a delicious meal or barbecue.